A composer and the HUman Experience

-In the past, composers composers were heralded as the voices of nations.
-Each nation with their own unique voice and style.
-Italy had Verdi.
-Finland had Sibelius.
-Armenia had Komitas...
-Yet as the nationalist monarchies and oligarchies have fallen, new democratic countries have become "melting pots" for new cultures and ideas; time and technology have stirred these "melting pots" and blurred the lines between cultures.
+Through much of history, composers were heralded as the voices of nations.
+Each nation had its own voice and style with quirks unique to their culture.
+Italy had Verdi; Finland had Sibelius; Armenia had Komitas.
+Yet in the modern age, countries have become "melting pots" for new cultures and ideas; time and technology have stirred these "melting pots" and brought together distant cultures.

 Vasken Ohanian - Recollections of the Forgotten: III.
 To Dream